marciecaccamo/learning-library/developer-library/visual-builder/standalone/create-mobileapp/introduction/introduction.md

 ## About this Workshop

-This workshop shows you how to develop a web application in Visual Builder that displays a user interface in which your users can view, edit, and create data.
+This workshop shows you how to create a simple mobile application in Visual Builder that displays data for HR departments.

 Estimated Lab Time: 115 minutes